 - Employee Death Benefits Letter

 - Authorization for Care of Minor

 - and many more!

 No matter which online (or in-person) service you use to create your Last Will, it’s just important that you do indeed create one.
-There are many ways to make this as quick and budget-friendly as possible, some of which we’ve included here like Trust & Will.
+There are many ways to make this as quick and budget-friendly as possible.
 However, at the end of the day, the most important thing is that you create a legal document that protects your children, spouse, pets, and estate in the event of your death.